 Making the decision to end your marriage is never easy.
 Even if you’ve decided that the problems in your marriage are too serious to ignore, there are additional choices you’ll need to make regarding how you wish to proceed.
 Rusk, Wadlin, Heppner & Martuscello’s lawyers are seasoned practitioners of family law who can walk you through making the right choice regarding how to separate from your spouse based on your personal needs.
-Contact our Kingston annulment, separation & divorce lawyers today to arrange for a consultation with one of our Hudson Valley family law attorneys.
+Contact our annulment law firm today to arrange for a consultation with one of our Hudson Valley family law attorneys.

 Separation, annulment, and divorce, explained

 - Separation: This is an option for spouses who are not yet ready to divorce, but are facing serious issues in their marriage that must be repaired in order for the marriage to continue.
 A legal separation document can lay out certain terms that must be met in order to avoid divorce, and can also specify a visitation schedule, child support, and spousal support amounts for the duration of the separation.
 A legal separation can also be used during a divorce to prove to the court that you and your spouse have been living separate and apart for more than a year, in order to obtain a no-fault divorce.
 Rusk, Wadlin, Heppner & Martuscello’s skilled attorneys can help you draft a separation agreement that is personalized to your needs.